Learn Email Analytics Spam Rate Monitoring

 Outlook/Hotmail (Microsoft SNDS + JMRP)

 Microsoft offers two programs: Smart Network Data Services (SNDS) for IP-level reputation data, and Junk Mail Reporting Program (JMRP) for complaint notifications.
 Both require registration.
-SNDS shows complaint rates and spam trap hit rates for your sending IPs — useful for diagnosing Outlook-specific placement problems.
+SNDS now shows a dedicated complaint rate metric alongside spam trap hit rates for your sending IPs — making it a more direct equivalent to Google Postmaster Tools for diagnosing Outlook-specific placement problems.
+If your SNDS complaint rate is elevated while your Postmaster Tools rate is clean, the issue is Outlook-specific and likely related to IP reputation rather than domain reputation.

 What Your ESP's FBL Data Includes